mseyfi/mseyfi.github.io/posts/System Design/Saftey.md

 get the feature from each model and fuse them.

 ## **Dataset Preparation**:
-We can use the human annotators for posts to create validation set, thi sis time consuming.
+We can use the human annotators for posts to create validation set, this is time consuming.
 So we can have smaller dataset.
 We can use the user's reports for labeling

 ## **loss function**